mohyehia/learning-notes/aws/aws-cloud-practitioner.md

 - **Amazon DocumentDB**
   - Amazon DocumentDB is a document database service that supports MongoDB workloads.

+- **Amazon Keyspaces**
+  - Amazon Keyspaces (for Apache Cassandra) is a scalable, highly available, and managed Apache Cassandra–compatible database service.
+  - With Amazon Keyspaces, you can run your Cassandra workloads on AWS using the same Cassandra application code and developer tools that you use today.

 - **Amazon Neptune**
   - Amazon Neptune is a graph database service.
   - You can use Amazon Neptune to build and run applications that work with highly connected datasets, such as recommendation engines, fraud detection, and knowledge graphs.

 - **Amazon Quantum Ledger Database (Amazon QLDB)**
   - Amazon QLDB is a ledger database service.
   - You can use Amazon QLDB to review a complete history of all the changes that have been made to your application data.

 - **Amazon Managed Blockchain**
   - Amazon Managed Blockchain is a service that you can use to create and manage blockchain networks with open-source frameworks.
   - Blockchain is a distributed ledger system that lets multiple parties run transactions and share data without a central authority.

 - **Amazon ElastiCache**
   - Amazon ElastiCache is a service that adds caching layers on top of your databases to help improve the read times of common requests.
   - It supports two types of data stores: Redis and Memcached.

+- **Amazon OpenSearch Service**
+  - Amazon OpenSearch Service makes it easy for you to perform interactive log analytics, real-time application monitoring, website search, and more.
+  - OpenSearch is an open source, distributed search and analytics suite derived from Elasticsearch.

 - **Amazon DynamoDB Accelerator (DAX)**
   - Amazon DynamoDB Accelerator (DAX) is an in-memory cache for DynamoDB.
   - It helps improve response times from single-digit milliseconds to microseconds.